Western Australian Interest Group

 CONVENOR: Terri Usher

-One of the recent projects undertaken by our group was to identify the women who travelled to WA on the Palestine between 1853-1868 - the Bride Ship Girls.
+Demonstrating its dedication to uncovering overlooked histories, the group launched a database to identify the women who travelled to Western Australia aboard the Palestine between 1853 and 1868, known as the Bride Ship Girls.